-We’ve decided to take a quick look at some of the weirder and wackier new year celebratory customs from around the globe.
-From the superstitious to the more off the wall.
-Exploring these traditions in the classroom could be a great way of getting your children to embrace other cultures and beliefs from around the world.
+We’ve taken a quick look at some more unusual new year celebrations from around the globe.
+Exploring these traditions in the classroom is a great way of teaching children to embrace other cultures and beliefs from around the world.

-Why not try making a calennig in class (see tradition no. 8)?
-It could be a great, fun way of exploring new year traditions.
+Why not try making a Welsh calennig in class (see tradition no. 8)?
+Or getting your bear costumes out for a little dance as some people do in Russia (see tradition no. 4)?
+These could be a great, fun way of exploring global New Year's traditions.

 So, to kick start your new year, here are 10 new year traditions that you’ve (probably) never heard of: